- Identify the audience’s barrier to buying or pain points

 Understand your audience’s barrier to buying or pain points

-Engaging social content will motivate your audience to shift their behavior from thinking they want to buy to actually buying.
+Engaging social media for biotech companies will motivate your audience to shift their behavior from thinking they want to buy to actually buying.
 The goal of social content is not to manipulate or trick the audience into buying but to provide an easy or convenient opportunity for those who are ready to buy.

 To do so, identify the features that differentiate your company’s products or services from competitors.
 Additionally, showcase a solution to an issue that other companies do not provide.
 In biotech, the solution is typically an advancement in technology.
 This advancement should improve the quality of research data or results.
 An example can be a solution that uses artificial intelligence to get more information out of your Next-Generation Sequencing (NGS) data.
 Another solution can be focused on providing exceptional customer service or providing greater flexibility or scalability.